HardlyDifficult/Tutorials/Chapter1.md

 <br>Add a rigidbody to the ball:

 Adding a rigidbody to an object enables physics, including gravity.
-Hit play and watch the spike ball fall through the platforms and out of view:
+Hit play and watch the SpikeBall fall through the platforms and out of view:

 <img src="http://i.imgur.com/PuWWL3z.gif" width=50px />